Victor G. De Gruttola, SM, SM, SD

 Minimum prerequisite for entrance (in addition to departmental prerequisites): Bachelor’s degree or non-U.S. equivalent.

 Program requirements: 50 credits in courses from the master’s core courses, which include probability, statistical inference, statistical methods, linear and logistic regression, survival analysis, longitudinal analysis, clinical trials, bioinformatics, statistical genetics, health decision sciences, and related areas.
 Students will select an area of interest in either biostatistics or bioinformatics, and satisfy particular requirements for that area.
-Students also can choose from a variety of elective courses.
+Students also may choose from a variety of elective courses.

 SM in Biostatistics, 60-credit program